GewelsJI/gewelsji.github.io/_pages/about.md

 About Me
 ======

-I joined the College of Engineering, Computing & Cybernetics (CECC), Australian National University as a Ph.D. student in 2022 fall, under the supervision of [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), and fortunately, received academic instructions from [Dr. Deng-Ping Fan](https://dengpingfan.github.io/).
-Before that, I received my Master's degree from the School of Computer Science, Wuhan University, in 2021.
+In the fall of 2022, I began my Ph.D. studies at the College of Engineering, Computing & Cybernetics (CECC) at Australian National University.
+My supervisor is [Prof. Nick Barnes](https://scholar.google.com/citations?user=yMXs1WcAAAAJ&hl=en), and I have had the privilege of receiving academic guidance from [Dr. Deng-Ping Fan](https://dengpingfan.github.io/).
+Prior to this, in 2021, I obtained my Master's degree from Wuhan University's School of Computer Science.

 <p align="center" width="100%">
   <img src="../images/ANU_College_name_2.jpg" />